KalonteJT/COP-4331-Group-14/README.md

 What is Queue-Up?
 (QUP)
 -----------------------------

-Queue-Up (QUP) is an is a real-time event planner.
+Queue-Up (QUP) is a real-time event planner.
 An app built for college students, working adults, or anyone looking to meet new people and try new things.
 With a few taps you can set a meet point, a time, and ping as many or as few of your friends as you desire.
 None of your friends available?
 Join a "queue" and attend a local event.
 Or make one yourself!
 You can do what you want, when you want.
-With minimal planning and coordination.
+With minimal required planning and coordination.

 Who is Queue-Up (QUP) For?
 -----------------------------

-Have you ever wanted to go to catch a movie, go go-karting, or checkout that new restaurant, only to realize you had no one to go with?
+Have you ever decided to go to catch a movie, go go-karting, or checkout that new restaurant, only to realize you had no one to go with?
 Then Queue-up (QUP) is for you.
 A single glance at the app's dashboard is enough to see all of the local meetup spots and ongoing events.
 And getting a group together is as